Santi2277/linux-server-proj/README.md

  - Allow tcp connections from port 123: `sudo ufw allow 123/tcp`

+ - Disable ssh connection through port 22: `sudo ufw status numbered`
+then `sudo ufw delete X` (twice, where X is the number of the rules to 22)

  - Enable: `sudo ufw enable`

 ### 6) Give grader access